CTF-handbooks/map-tester-handbook/tester-handbook.md

 	- Click on the `+` icon to install it.
 2. `WorldEdit` mod.
 	- Download it as you did for the CTF game, but you should have `Mods` as the category set.
-3. Go to the `Settings` tab -> `Advanced Settings` and enable the "Append item name" setting.
-This allows you to get the technical name of an item when you hover over it in the inventory.
-You will use this later.

 ## Structure of the CTF Maps Repository

 ### 1. Where do I find the CTF maps?
 All the [maps on CTF](https://github.com/mt-CTF/maps) are in a repository on [GitHub](https://en.wikipedia.org/wiki/GitHub), the website via which you may be reading this.
-GitHub is one of the “many platforms and cloud-based services for software development and version control using `Git`, allowing developers to store and manage their code.”
-But no worries, you don't need to be a full-stack coder to use Git.

 ### 2. What do the folders and files mean?
 The repository contains folders dedicated to each map.
 For example, the folder containing the required files for the “Intervention in the Ice Age” Map is in the folder `iceage`.
 The files within a map folder in the repository should be as shown below:
 ```
 <map folder>
+  ├── barriers.data
   ├── map.conf
   ├── map.mts
   └── screenshot.png
 ```
+1. `barriers.data` : The file containing barrier data for the map.
-1. `map.conf`: The file contains metadata about various constants and fields essential to the map.
+2. `map.conf`: The file contains metadata about various values and fields essential to the map.
-2. `map.mts`: A schematic file (`.mts`) is used to import the map into the game world.
+3. `map.mts`: A schematic file (`.mts`) is used to import the map into the game world.
-3. `screenshot.png`: A screenshot of the map.
+4. `screenshot.png`: A screenshot of the map.
 It should make the important parts of the map visible and is needed to have an aspect ratio of 3:2 (600×400px is suggested).

 ## What is GitHub and Git?
 GitHub is a platform that hosts Git repositories and provides developers with several tools to assist their projects.
 Git is a free and open source version control system designed to handle everything from small to very large projects.
 Basically, GitHub is a site for managing code and various other projects using the Git.
 For now, this handbook will only cover the basic ways of obtaining the files you require for testing maps without the need of any command line interface.
 The handbook for that is a work in progress.